Gluten-Free Blueberry Oat Muffins

 - 3 eggs

-- ¼ cup honey melted
+- ¼ cup honey, melted

-- 2 TB. coconut oil melted
+- 2 tablespoons coconut oil, melted

-- 1 TB. rolled oats for sprinkling on top
+- 1 tablespoon rolled oats (for topping)

 Instructions

-In a large bowl, whisk together dry ingredients.
+- In a large bowl, whisk together dry ingredients.
 To a small bowl, add wet ingredients and mix well.

-Pour wet ingredients into dry and stir until just combined.
+- Pour wet ingredients into dry and stir until just combined.
 Fold in coated blueberries.

-Bake for 20-25 minutes until golden brown and top of muffin springs back when lightly touched.
+- Bake for 20-25 minutes until golden brown and top of muffin springs back when lightly touched.
 Transfer to a cooling rack.

-Recipe Notes
+Notes

 - Fresh blueberries are best, but you can use frozen.
 You may also have to adjust the baking time to a bit longer.